Our team is ready to assist you!

-A type of beamsplitter fabricated from glass plates with metallic mirror or dichroic coating on the front side.
-The thin glass substrate means small beam deviation and a very low absorption of approximately 0.5% at 550 nm for a 50/50 coating.
-Some plate beamsplitters also have a rear surface anti-reflection coating optimized at 45°.
+A type of beamsplitter fabricated from glass plates with a partially reflective metallic or dichroic coating.
+The thin glass substrate means small beam deviation and a very low absorption.

 Measure of the angular difference between the propagating axis (where the laser light is pointing) and the mechanical axis (where the housing is pointing).
 To measure, spin the housing of the laser and measure the distance and radius to find the angle of error.

 Ratio of the transverse strain to the axial strain when a material is being stretched.
 Measure of the Poisson effect.

 A property arising from the wave nature of light.
 Polarized light consists of waves which oscillate in a defined and predictable manner.
 The direction in which the electric field vector points as it propagates through space defines the polarization state.
 If it oscillates in a single plane, the polarization state is linear.
 If it rotates about the axis of propagation, the polarization state is elliptical or circular.